zhanggyb/nndl/README.md

-This is another (work in progress) Chinese translation of Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/), which is originally my learning notes of this free online book.
-It's written in LaTeX for better look and cross-reference of math equations and plots.
+This is another (work in progress) Chinese translation of Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/), originally my learning notes of this free online book.
+It's written in LaTeX for better look and cross-referencing of math equations and plots.
 And I borrowed some finished work from https://github.com/tigerneil/neural-networks-and-deep-learning-zh-cn.